 # Enable debug version of the pre-build binary artifact export MOZ_DEBUG="1" # Automatically download and use compiled C++ components: ac_add_options --enable-artifact-builds # Write build artifacts to: mk_add_options MOZ_OBJDIR=./objdir-frontend-debug-artifact

 Artifact builds are supported for users of Mercurial and Git.
 Git artifact builds require a mozilla-central clone made with the help of git-cinnabar.
 Please follow the instructions on the git-cinnabar project page to install git-cinnabar.
 Further information about using git-cinnabar to interact with Mozilla repositories can be found on the project wiki.
-Git worktrees are not supported with artifact builds, but an easy workaround is to use git-new-workdir for a similar feature.

 If you've added